jenesq/UFO-s/README.md

 ## Analysis results

 In order to determine where the most reported UFO sightings occur?
-I analyzed the UFO sightings by Region and by state.
+I analyzed the UFO sightings by Region and by State.
 The data revealed the following amount of UFO sightings:
 - Alaska = 519
 - Canada = 4,727